jtdoherty/equilibrium-protocol/README.md

 Phase 5: Launch & Decentralization

 Goal: Ensure a secure launch and establish a clear path to community ownership.
 Process: Security: Complete multiple, independent smart contract audits.
 Launch a bug bounty program.
 Initial Setup: Deploy all contracts.
 Configure the StrategyManager.
 Set up the core team multi-signature wallet (e.g., 3-of-5 Gnosis Safe) as the owner of all contracts.
 Bootstrap Event: Launch the Booster contract to begin EQM emissions and attract the initial TVL.
 DAO Transition: Once the protocol is stable and EQM is sufficiently distributed, begin the process of transitioning ownership of the protocol contracts from the multi-sig to on-chain governance controlled by EQM token holders."

+______________________________________________________________________________________________________________________

+Perfect — this is exactly the fork-in-the-road question that determines whether your system becomes more like Convex (split incentives across both deposit lanes) or more like Yearn (all yield concentrated in the vault product).
+Let’s weigh the two designs carefully.

+⚖️ Design Choice: How to Distribute Harvested Rewards Option A: Concentrate Rewards into m-ybBTC (Yearn-style)

+All trading fees harvested from unstaked ybBTC → auto-compounded into the vault → increases m-ybBTC NAV.

+All YB emissions → locked in YBLocker → boosts vault APR (indirectly).

+EQM incentives → stakers of m-ybBTC in Booster.

+m-YB holders only get YieldBasis’s native veYB fee revenue (no direct slice of vault profits).

+✅ Pros

+Simplicity for users: BTC depositors are the clear winners; all yields concentrate into m-ybBTC.

+Clear narrative: “Deposit BTC → Get the highest, boosted yield in DeFi.”

+TVL magnet: Maximizes incentives for BTC liquidity (usually the hardest asset to attract).

+Less dilution: You don’t have to share yield with two groups (vault + lockers).

+❌ Cons

+Weaker YB aggregation: If m-YB doesn’t share in vault rewards, YB holders may prefer other yield sources for their tokens.
+You may struggle to attract YB into YBLocker.

+Slower veYB flywheel: Without a lot of m-YB minted, Equilibrium won’t absorb as much YB governance power → limits how much APR boost you can give vault depositors in the long run.

+Centralized dependence: Protocol becomes BTC-only centric, with less of the governance aggregator model that made Convex powerful.

+Option B: Split Rewards Between m-ybBTC and m-YB (Convex-style)

+Trading fees harvested → partly auto-compounded into m-ybBTC, partly sent to RewardDistributor for m-YB stakers.

+YB emissions → locked in YBLocker → veYB voting power boosts vault APR.

+EQM incentives → can go to both m-ybBTC and m-YB stakers, in different proportions.

+✅ Pros

+Dual incentives: Both BTC depositors and YB holders have strong reasons to use Equilibrium.

+Max YB absorption: By rewarding m-YB holders, you’ll lock a massive amount of YB → accumulate governance power faster.

+Flywheel strength: More veYB → higher vault APR → stronger reason for BTC users to deposit → bigger TVL → more YB emissions to lock.

+Convex-proven model: This is the design that helped Convex become dominant over Yearn in Curve governance.

+❌ Cons

+Dilution of vault yield: Some fees are siphoned away to m-YB holders instead of auto-compounding m-ybBTC.
+Vault APRs will look slightly lower compared to Option A.

+More complex UX: Users have to understand two tracks: “If I have BTC, deposit here.
+If I have YB, deposit here, and I get part of vault rewards + fees.”

+Liquidity bootstrapping needed: You must build deep m-YB/YB liquidity pools early or m-YB will trade at a heavy discount, discouraging YB deposits.

+🔑 Strategic Considerations

+If your primary goal is to capture BTC TVL quickly and become the #1 yield product for BTC → Option A (Yearn-style).

+If your primary goal is to become the governance aggregator of YieldBasis and build an unstoppable flywheel (like Convex did for Curve) → Option B (Convex-style).

+🏆 My Recommendation (Hybrid Approach)

+Launch with Option A (all rewards to m-ybBTC) to make the vault product extremely attractive at genesis.
+This keeps the UX simple and makes your “BTC supervault” the obvious place for ybBTC holders.

+Then, once you establish traction, transition to Option B by gradually routing a % of rewards to m-YB holders.
+You can even make this governance-controlled (EQM token holders vote what % of fees go to vault vs. lockers).

+This way:

+Early stage = hyper-focus on vault growth and TVL.

+Later stage = deepen governance moat by incentivizing YB lockers.

+EQM governance = decides the balance dynamically → aligning with whatever maximizes yield & protocol control.